luweiguo511china/readme/readme_iadc.md

 ## Testing ##

 ## How to Test ##
-- run the code
+- Run the code
 - dump the adc data via **vcom**
-- import the data into excel
+- aa
 - calcuate the ENOB

 ## Known **Issues** ##